Natural ADHD Supplements for Children and Adults

 Unfortunately we tend to group people with similar behavioral patterns together and treat them all the same.
 It is a practice that is ineffective and can be ultimately destructive.
 Here are two interesting encyclopedia quotes: 1.
 Current models of ADHD suggest that it is associated with functional impairments in some of the brain's neurotransmitter systems 2.
 The diagnosis of ADHD can represent family dysfunction or a poor educational system rather than an individual problem.
 If these two statements are true, people are being diagnosed with ADHD everyday for very different reasons.

 We strive to provide a more scientific and natural approach to the complex factors contributing to ADHD, through supplementation, diet and lab testing.
-To increase awareness of new information and to help support healthier choices for ADHD and ADD.
+We encourage awareness of information and work to help support healthier choices for ADHD and ADD.

 The ADHD Positives